640 South State StreetDover, Delaware 19901

-Claudication refers to limping because of pain in the thigh, calf, and/or buttocks that occurs when walking.
-Claudication may be a symptom of peripheral arterial disease (PAD).
-PAD is caused by a narrowing or blockage of arteries in the legs and/or aorta (the largest artery in the body and the primary blood vessel leading from the heart to the body), which may cause decreased blood flow to the muscles of the calf, thigh, or buttocks.
-This decreased blood flow may cause claudication.
-The pain associated with claudication occurs with walking and typically disappears at rest.
+Peripheral arterial disease is very common especially in people over the age of 50.
+PAD is caused by a narrowing or blockage of arteries in the legs or in the aorta, which may cause decreased blood flow to the muscles of the calf, thigh, or buttocks.
+This decreased blood flow may cause the pain that leads to claudication.

 Risk factors for claudication are the same as those for atherosclerosis, and include: